johnjkenny/dev_share/README.md

 # Implementation Details
-As mentioned, I use KVM vm for my dev work.
+As mentioned, I use KVM for my dev work.
 To make this tool work effortlessly, I create golden images for operating systems that I need to work on.
 The golden dev images include the client configuration steps above.
 That way, all I have to do is deploy a new VM from the golden image and run the client commands to mount the shared directory.

 I work with python often so I create a python virtual environment on the golden image then setup my .bashrc to activate the venv when I login.
 That way, I can use the console commands above to add the share storage to the VM.
 Then I can navigate to the share directory and run `pip install -e .` which will install the python dev environment that I plan to work on to the new VM virtual environment.
+Any changes done on the host system will be reflected on the guest system, but expect a few second delay on changes due to NFS caching.